DogukanZengin/antaeus/README.md

 ![alt text](diagrams/propsed_plan.jpg)

+### Further potential Improvements
+- A retry mechanism to the DLQ can be introduced

 I maybe wasn't able to apply best practies regarding Kotlin and Gradle.
 I've been using Spring and Maven for a while and need to sharpen my skills :)